AndreeaDraghici/Machine-Learning-Laboratory/README.md

 **Decision Trees:** Predict the position within the company (job role) starting from the following dataset: https://www.kaggle.com/esmaeil391/ibm-hr
  Implement the possibility of classifying a single instance read from the file or from the keyboard.

+ **Naive Bayes:** Predict the review(positive or negative) starting grom the data set: https://www.kaggle.com/datasets/team-ai/spam-text-message-classification
+ Use a decision tree algorithm for experiments in addition to Naive Bayes.

 ## Resources